The Day of Rest

 Don’t you think Sundays can be the most awesome day or the most stressful day?
 Can’t you just picture the stressful Sunday that occurs when everything goes wrong–when it’s like you’re trying too hard and everything is falling apart.
 Kids whining over wearing church clothes, missing church shoes, parents arguing over whose fault it is that you’re running late (not that that would ever happen here….), stressing over all the things that really don’t even matter!

-Thankfully, this was not one of those kind of Sundays.
+Thankfully, this was not one of those kinds of Sundays.
 We were all on time.
 I have to be on time because if I’m not there, parents won’t have a place to leave their kindergarteners!
 We just take two separate cars so that if anyone is running late they can just ride in the other car.
 I suppose once the baby comes, Alan will be the early leaving car, and I’m sure I’ll be the late car!

 Today was an especially exciting Sunday for the boys.
 Since Mommy, the provider of all food, was gone to a meeting, Daddy took them all to McDonalds for lunch.
 Talk about an exciting day!
 Does everyone else’s children get as excited about that notorious little fast food restaurant as our children do!??
 A lot of families do Chick-fil-A more so than Mickey D’s.
 That’s the more appetizing (for adults), hip place to go, but when you have a kid with a peanut allergy…..not so much.